DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Deadlines for applications

-Applications to train to teach in 2022/23 have now closed.
-Applications for 2023/24 open on 11 October 2022.
+Applications to train to teach on courses starting in autumn 2023 will remain open until [September 2023](https://www.gov.uk/government/publications/recruiting-postgraduate-trainee-teachers-recruitment-cycle-dates/recruiting-postgraduate-trainee-teachers-recruitment-cycle-dates).

-If you missed the deadline to apply this year, you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain valuable experience for your teacher training course.
+If you intend to apply, you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain valuable experience for your teacher training course.

 ### Fees and financial support